mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get Ground Truth files

-The `data` folder is also not included in GitHub.
+The `data` folder is also not included in GitHub, it is available on Hugging Face "update link".
 If you have the `data` folder, place it under benchmark_eval.
 If not, create an empty `data` folder with an empty `gt` folder inside.
 In here, create a folder named after your `vidseq_name` and create another empty folder named `gt` inside (e.g., `benchmark_eval/data/gt/simple_mid/gt`).

 1. After you have cleaned up detections in RectLabel, go to **Export -> Export YOLO txt files**, and save them under the `temp` folder in `benchmark_eval`.
 You can delete the names file that RectLabel exports along with your labels (e.g., `mbari452k.yaml`).
-2. Go to `tracker_output.ipynb` and make sure you have the correct video sequence in the **setting variables cell**.
+2. Go to `tracker_output.ipynb` and make sure you have the correct video sequence in the **Setting Variables cell**.
-3. Run the **ground truth cell** to add the track id to the YOLO txt files.
+3. Run the **Ground Truth cell** to add the track id to the YOLO txt files.
 This will look for the "labels" folder you exported to `benchmark_eval/temp` and create a folder called `labels_w_trackid`.
 This folder will then be converted from YOLO to MOT Challenge format.
-The final ground truth file will be called `gt.txt` and placed under `benchmark_eval/data/gt/{vid_seq_name}/gt/gt.txt`.
+The final ground truth file will be called `gt.txt` and script will place it under `benchmark_eval/data/gt/{vid_seq_name}/gt/gt.txt`.

 !!! note
     The `.pyenv/runs/detect` folder accumulates results from .